Data Exchange with Windows, macOS and Linux

 Data exchange with Windows

 The screenshot shows files included in the HDDRIVER distribution on a Windows PC.
 The medium is a memory card with 4 TOS/Windows compatible partitions created with HDDRUTIL on the Atari.
 Windows versions older than Windows 10 on removable media only support one partition and ignore the others.
+With current versions of Windows there is no such restriction anymore.

 Data exchange with Windows and FAT32 partitions